 Pushing the darts is where you can feel a bit disappointed.
 As with too much pressure, there’s a chance of causing a slight jam.
 While if you are very weak with pushing darts, it can come out in a matter of moments.
 However, these are very uncommon problems that have made users give up on zombie Strike Hammershot.

 After loading, you need to pull the hammer down.
 And that will prime it.
 At first few attempts, this can feel a bit tough.
-But with passing time you’ll feel comfortable with it.
+But with the passing of time, you’ll feel comfortable with it.
 Larger hands won’t have issues with this loading system.
 But it can be a bit painful to work with for those who have slightly smaller hands.

 You don’t get any small-fire features with Zombie Strike Hammershot.
 However, the pretty same effect can be achieved with a little practice.
 As it includes fan-fire once you trigger and prime.
 The few first attempts will be disappointing.
 You just have to not lose hope with those.
 Also using your limited 5 shots can make you think as it’s a waste of ammo.